risingwavelabs/risingwave-docs-legacy/docs/guides/connector-amazon-msk.md

 To ingest data from Amazon MSK into RisingWave, you need an operational Amazon MSK cluster and a Kafka topic established.
 Once set, you'll leverage the Kafka connector in RisingWave to consume data from your MSK topic.

-This guide will detail the ingesting streaming data from Amazon MSK into RisingWave, enabling powerful and real-time data analytics in your workflows.
+This guide will detail the ingesting streaming data from Amazon MSK into RisingWave.